 The challenges of today’s world call for a serious elevation of our emotional intelligence if we are to respond rationally, cognizant of what we feel, yet not driven by it.
 More than ever – emotional intelligence feels like an essential survival skill.

 As a culture we still know little about psychological trauma and its personal and social implications.
 Even though terms like PTSD (post-traumatic stress disorder) are loosely used in popular culture, most people still associate it with the aftermath of events like war.
-Recent studies show that trauma is far more widespread throughout most cultures than was previously understood and events like the attacks in Paris have contagious multiplier effects worldwide.
+Recent studies show that trauma is far more widespread throughout most cultures than was previously understood and have multiplier effects worldwide.

 Levine explains that when other animals are under threat, they instinctually go into a whole repertoire of automatic responses, caused by primitive structures within the nervous system.
 An animal’s reflexive response immediately begins to orient it to the real danger.
 If the animal cannot successfully fight or flee, it may go into a more passive defense mode – freezing.
 It’s this phase of “immobility” that Levine’s work of the past 25 years has identified as the most “important factor in uncovering the mystery of human trauma.”